Adamouization/AdamouizationFilms/README.md

 **AdamouizationFilms** is a one-page mobile-friendly website powered by Jekyll showcasing my filmmaking projects.

-You can visit the website live here when it will be released: [www.adamouization.jaamour.com](http://www.adamouization.jaamour.com/)
+You can visit the website live here: [www.adamouization.jaamour.com](http://www.adamouization.jaamour.com/)

 ## Screenshots